K-RT-Dev/K-AVT/readme.md

 The tool is based on [Python3](https://www.python.org/) and  [Tkinter](https://docs.python.org/3/library/tkinter.html#module-tkinter).

 Screenshots of the game are taken.
-The images are then analyzed and identified for characters using various OCR tools such as [PaddleOCR](https://github.com/PaddlePaddle/PaddleOCR) or [EasyOCR](https://github.com/JaidedAI/EasyOCR).
+The images are then analyzed to identify characters using various OCR tools such as [PaddleOCR](https://github.com/PaddlePaddle/PaddleOCR) and [EasyOCR](https://github.com/JaidedAI/EasyOCR).
 The character sequences are sent to translation engines such as [DeepL](https://www.deepl.com/) and [Google](https://translate.google.com/).
 The translated text is displayed in the tool.

 # Download Executable version and Use